Jonathan Gómez (swimmer)

-Jonathan Gómez (born 19 April 1996) is a Colombian swimmer that competed at the 2016 Summer Olympics.
+Jonathan Gómez (born 19 April 1996) is a Colombian swimmer who competed at the 2016 Summer Olympics.
 Gomez swims for Southern Methodist University in Dallas, Texas where he holds the school's record in 3 events.
 Gomez placed 15th at the 2016 Rio Olympics and ranked 14th in the world at the 2016 Short Course World Championships in Windsor, Canada establishing a new Colombian National Record.
 He won the 200 butterfly at the 2016 Arena Pro Swim Series at Charlotte, North Carolina beating 2012 Olympic Gold Medalist Tyler Clary.